Neural Correction Operator: A Reliable and Fast Approach for Electrical Impedance Tomography: Neural Correction Operator

 Conventional nonlinear optimization methods, such as L-BFGS, perform poorly in solving PDE inverse problems due to the ill-posedness and non-convexity.
 In particular, reconstructed images usually suffer from blurry edges and missing finer details.
 For a given D2N measurement $M \in \mathbb{R}^{n_b \times n_b}$, we consider the following optimization problem

 where $M_\sigma$ denotes the D2N measurement generated by $\sigma$.
 We now specify the definition of $\mathcal{R}_K: M \mapsto \hat{\sigma}$.
 We consider the L-BFGS solver to \eqref{eqn:rec}, initiated with a constant iterate $\sigma_{init} \in \mathbb{R}^{n_e}$ with the known background value, and we define $\hat{\sigma}$ as the $K$-iterate of the L-BFGS solver.
-Due to the non-convexity of \eqref{eqn:rec} and the finite number of steps run, $\hat{\sigma}$ is not a global minimum and serves as a low-fidelity reconstruction of $\sigma$.
-Due to the ill-posedness of EIT, running L-BFGS for more iterations typically does not improve the reconstruction quality.
-For this reason, we run L-BFGS for a small number of iterations $K$, as this is sufficient to give us good initial guesses for training a deep learning model.
-By keeping the number of iterations relatively low, we can generate a low-fidelity reconstruction $\hat{\sigma}$ with fast evaluation of $\mathcal{R}_K$.
+Due to the non-convexity of \eqref{eqn:rec}, $\hat{\sigma}$ generated from a large number of iterations is not necessarily close to a global minimum.
+The ill-posedness of EIT also prevents more iterations of L-BFGS from further improving the reconstruction quality.
+We highlight this behavior in Figure~\ref{fig:conv_lbfgs}, which display the convergence of L-BFGS on five ground truth Shepp-Logan media in noiseless and 1\% noisy conditions.
+From Figure~\ref{fig:no_noise_A}, we observe that the relative $\ell_2$ error of the measurement of the L-BFGS-reconstructed media saturates after $K = 150$ L-BFGS iterations when there is no noise in the measurement data.
+In the $1\%$ noise case, we found that $K = 250$ iterations were necessary for the error to saturate, which can be seen in Figure~\ref{fig:1pct_noise_B}.
+With negligible improvement in the reconstructed measurement after these values of $K$, we choose these values in order to achieve the best tradeoff between initial guess quality and computational cost.
+By keeping the number of iterations relatively low, we generate a low-fidelity reconstruction $\hat{\sigma}$ with fast evaluation of $\mathcal{R}_K$.